vaibhavait04/CP3Algorithms/codesWithmakefile/puzzles/OthersToReadAndTry.md

 g) 40 - Left Hands Only.
 6,000,000,000 (6 billion) people, sum of left hand fingers - is zero.
 	It only takes one person to have no fingers on their left hand for the product to be zero
 h) School time puzzle:
+* My first two letters are a man.
+The first three a woman.
+The first four are a brave man.
+And in whole I am a brave woman. --> Heroine
 * Heart of Darkness, Coat of Grain, Was once alive, Now feels no pain, Never walks, but Leaves a Trail.
 Circle head and pointed tail.
 Grows shorter as the day goes on- Its waistline is a hexagon.
 What am I?  ----> Pencil
 * The first person makes me and sells me.
 The second person buys me but doesnt use me.
 The third person uses me but doesnt see me.
 What am I? --> Coffin
 * Give me food, and I will live Give me water, and I will die.
 What am I?  --> Fire